Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Background

 Both when using random scalarizations and expectation over scalarizations, there is a choice to be made for the distribution \(p(\vect{\lambda})\) of \(\vect{\lambda}\).
-Paria et al. \yrcite{paria2020scalarizations} use this to encode the preferences of the decision maker for learning about different areas of the Pareto front.
-Here we concentrate on the case where \(p(\vect{\lambda})\) is a uniform distribution over the standard simplex in \(\mathbb{R}^M\).
+Paria et al. \cite{paria2020scalarizations} use this to encode the preferences of the decision maker for learning about different areas of the Pareto front.
+Here we concentrate on the case of linear scalarizations where \(p(\vect{\lambda})\) is a uniform distribution over the standard simplex in \(\mathbb{R}^M\).